 Integrated External and Internal Processes

 Treat outside counsels as an extension to your internal team.
 The patent management system must allow seamless collaboration between different participants such as outside counsels, in-house counsels, paralegals, docketing clerks, inventor and other stakeholders.

 A patent docketing system where outside counsels can collaborate with Inventors for tasks such as drafts review, formal document generation and in-house team for estimates and invoices review is likely to get more attention.

 The patent docketing system must provide integrated decision making in the workflow processes.
 In the patent lifecycle, there are several situations where such decisions are required.
 Examples include international filings, divisional, continuation or CIP filings, annuity payments etc. The patent docketing system should enable you to enter decisions and instructions and communicate them to the outside counsels.
 The seo trends 2020 seo one click will help your outside counsels refer to your decisions easily and will reduce their dependence on emails.

 Most law firms have very limited visibility into corporate strategic initiatives for patent portfolio management.
 The matter centric approach is too limiting and does not allow them to view information that may be useful for patent filings or prosecution.
-The patent docketing software must provide them greater visibility into related technology matters, prior art and other documentation.
-The patent docketing system should also provide them tools to analyze the “portfolio” of matters they or their firm is responsible for.
+The patent docketing software must provide them greater visibility into related technology matters, prior art and other documentation check out designer furniture in san diego ca. The patent docketing system should also provide them tools to analyze the “portfolio” of matters they or their firm is responsible for.
 This will help them in better preparation of their matters and will enhance their satisfaction with your system.